-The Warren County Drug Task Force continues to collaborate with the Warren County Educational Services Center and all DARE programs throughout the county.
-Our ongoing collaboration with the Educational Services Center resulted in 116 education and prevention events reaching approximately 7,438 attendees to include students, teachers, parents and other members of our community.
+The Warren County Drug Task Force continues to collaborate with the Warren County Educational Services Center, and all DARE programs throughout the county.
+Our ongoing collaboration with the Educational Services Center this year resulted in 22 education and prevention events reaching approximately 2,381 attendees to include students, teachers, parents and other members of our community.
+The Covid-19 pandemic significantly impacted our education efforts in 2020 due to the cancellation of many school and group events.